Haml Changelog

 Generate object references based on

-if it exists in preference to#id
+#to_keyif it exists in preference to#id. -

 Performance improvements. (thanks to Chris Heald)